Nauman-S/cloud_computing/README.md

 ```

 ## Features
-- ✅ OAuth Based Login
+- ✅ Smart Search using keyword and LLM-based semantic matching for more precise results
-- ✅ Analytics for IPOS patents and filing
+- ✅ Interactive Analytics Dashboard for insights discovery and competitive analysis,
-- ✅ RAG Based Chat bot for understanding more about patents
+- ✅ Real-Time Alerts to notify users for relevant new fillings.

 ## Architecture Diagram
 ![architecture_diagram](https://github.com/user-attachments/assets/54da967b-4a3a-4f31-baa2-9cd1e60ba8fb)